-Information about the suspension of car parking facilities in the Central Area
+Information about suspensions of car parking facilities in the Central Area

-Building works commence on the David Hume Tower Lower Ground Floor Teaching Hub on Friday 28th September 2012
+Building works commenced on the David Hume Tower Lower Ground Floor Teaching Hub on Friday 28th September 2012

 Half of the parking in this area is already out of use, due to the ongoing refurbishment of 50 George Square (Information about this is shown below).
 The planned works for the new Teaching Hub will mean that parking in the remaining section of the car park will be suspended, and the car park will be out of use entirely.
 This is unavoidable because the car park offers the only possible location for the project site compound.

-The car park closes in its entirety on the evening of Thursday 27th September 2012, and it will not re-open before Spring 2014.
+The car park closed in its entirety on the evening of Thursday 27th September 2012, and it will not re-open before Spring 2014.

-We have been advised that access to, and parking within the Business School/Adam Ferguson underground car park will remain available throughout the period of the works.
+Access to, and parking within the Business School/Adam Ferguson underground car remains available throughout the duration of the works.

 Information for staff on parking restrictions during the refurbishment of 50 George Square (William Robertson Building)

 From Monday 27th June 2011 a compound was erected in the section of the Hume / Appleton Tower Area car park adjacent to 50 George Square.
 This is to accommodate skips and materials needed throughout the refurbishment of the building.
 The compound will be in place until at least early 2014.